 Using U.S. Department of Agriculture, U.S. Bureau of Labor Statistics, U.S. Census and private survey data, we compare farm cash receipts with consumer food expenditures and adjust for population, international exports, price spreads, regional productive capacity and consumer purchase intent.
 These adjustments result in an estimate of unmet demand for local food at the wholesale level, i.e. the dollar value of the wholesale market not currently served by existing local food suppliers.

 - Local Quotient is the percentage of category food sales produced within the area.
-It is calculated at the state level and is overstated if production is shipped to other states.
+It is calculated at the county level and is overstated if production is shipped to other counties or states.
 A result of greater than 100% indicates that local demand could be met entirely with local production if it were directed to these markets through a local food system.

 - Local Food Demand is the approximate value of category wholesale sales which could come from local sources if supply were available.

-- Local Food Supply is the approximate value of category wholesale sales produced within the area based on the state-level Local Quotient, some of which may be shipped to other states.
+- Local Food Supply is the approximate value of category wholesale sales produced within the area based on the county-level Local Quotient, some of which may be shipped outside the area.